objcio/articles/2014-11-02-Virtual-Soundscapes-The-Art-of-Sound-Design.md

 Take a moment to just close your eyes and listen to the world around you.
 If you are in an office, you probably hear people typing and phones ringing.
 You might hear the drone of the heater or the air conditioner going on in the background.
 You hear your coworkers.
 You hear their footsteps and their conversation about working on a particularly nasty bug.

 Sound is all around us.
-And it is such an integral part of our world that we just absorb and accept all the ambient noises that fill our daily lives.
-People who have been born hearing impaired and received cochlear implants have been driven insane by all the sounds that we subconsciously absorb and process.
+And it is such an integral part of our world that we just absorb and accept all the ambient noises that fill our daily lives, without realizing just how many there are.
+It's no wonder that people who have been born hearing impaired and later received cochlear implants have been driven insane by all the sounds that we subconsciously absorb and process.

-Sound is becoming increasingly important in game development.
-One of the biggest challenges faced with fully immersive virtual reality is designing a realistic soundscape.
+Because it's a large part of our everyday experiences, sound is also becoming increasingly important in game development.
+But one of the biggest challenges with fully immersive virtual reality is designing a realistic soundscape.
 If you were in an immersive virtual forest, but didn’t hear the sound of leaves rustling and insects chirping, you wouldn’t feel like it was real.

 In some ways, sound design is a thankless task.
-If you do everything right, no one will notice, but they sure as heck will notice if you do something wrong.
-It is painstaking, detail-oriented work that virtually goes unnoticed.
-However, the joy that you feel when you nail an awesome sound effect or a realistic soundscape totally makes up for the lack of recognition you get for the hard work you put into it.
+If you do everything right, no one will notice, but people sure as heck will notice if you do something wrong.
+As such, it is painstaking, detail-oriented work that is virtually overlooked.
+However, the joy that you feel when you nail an awesome sound effect or a realistic soundscape makes up for the lack of recognition you get for the hard work you put into it.
 Mostly.

 ## Recording Sound

 Recording sound is very similar to functional programming: you want to eliminate side effects.
 One massive side effect that can ruin your recording is reverb.
 Reverb is the effect you hear when sound bounces off of reflective surfaces and creates an echo effect.

-If you want a good idea of what reverb is, walk into a large public bathroom and listen to what that sounds like.
-Bathrooms have lots of nice sound reflecting surfaces and very little sound absorption.
+If you want a good idea of what reverb is like, walk into a large public bathroom.
+Bathrooms have lots of nice sound-reflecting surfaces and very little sound absorption.
 Drop something on the floor and talk really loudly.
 Listen to how this sounds.
 This is a very distinctive side effect that, if your game does not take place in a bathroom, would sound incredibly out of place.

 Reverb is not something you can “fix in post.”
 There are no audio filters or plug-ins to eliminate reverb.
 You can add reverb to a recording, but once you compile and render the recording, you are stuck with it.
 Trying to take reverb out of a sound file is like trying to remove the eggs from the cake you just pulled out of the oven.
 It really isn’t going to happen, so you need to make sure that you try to isolate your recording from as much of this as possible before you begin.